teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ---

 <p class="big-text">At first glance, video game copyright law can seem arbitrary.
-For example, a court once decided that copying Chun Li's 'head stomp' is infringement, but copying Sagat’s 'tiger knee' is totally fine.
-However, there is some method to this madness.
-Video game designers that understand basic copyright law can develop games that are more difficult to clone, and also take inspiration from existing games without running afoul of copyright prohibitions.</p>
+Copying Chun Li's 'head stomp' is infringement, but copying Sagat’s 'tiger knee' is totally fine.
+Copying the 7 shapes of Tetris is infringement, but copying a zombie-chainsaw decapitation in a mall setting is not a problem.
+While the rules aren't perfect, there is a method to the madness.
+A basic understanding of copyright law can help video game designers develop games that are more difficult to clone, and also help designers take inspiration from existing games without crossing the line into illegal cloning.</p>

 Copyright protects the original <em>creative expression</em> of an idea, but never the <em>idea itself</em>, and never any "systems" or "methods of operation" or utilitarian elements.
 Video game copyright lawsuits turn on whether or not the clone copied "creative expression" from the original game.
 Our first case is about Atari's Breakout, and whether it has any protectable creative expression at all.